THE PERFECT TECHNOLOGY TO STUDY TUMOR-STROMA INTERACTIONS

 STEP 1 Establish a synthetic tumor stromal microenvironment

-The fate of malignant cancer cells is influenced by a multitude of cells (fibroblasts and other mesenchymal supporting cells, endothelial, immune) soluble factors, matrix proteins surrounding them.
+The fate of malignant cancer cells is influenced by a multitude of cells (fibroblasts and other mesenchymal supporting cells, endothelial and immune cells), soluble factors and matrix proteins surrounding them.
 The ability to build a synthetic model of the stromal microenvironment in a screening compatible manner enables new generation cell-based assays in oncology research and discovery.

 Another important constituent of the tumor microenvironment are endothelial cells (vascular or lymphatic), which co-cultured with mesenchymal cells form an an artificial model of the vascular niche to study angiogenesis, metastasis and tumor cells' quiescence.